FLAMEGPU/docs/flamegpu/simulation.rst

 ===============================

-Customised visualisation can easily be integrated to a FLAME GPU project by extending the automatically generated visualisation file (the output of processing ``visualisation.xslt``). *Note: When doing this within Visual Studio it is important to turn off the template processing of the ``visualisation.xslt`` file in each of the launch configurations as processing them will overwrite any custom code!.*
+Customised visualisation can easily be integrated to a FLAME GPU project by extending the automatically generated visualisation file (the output of processing ``visualisation.xslt``). *Note: When doing this within Visual Studio it is important to turn off the template processing of the ``visualisation.xslt`` file in each of the launch configurations as processing them will overwrite any custom code!*
 Many of the FLAME GPU SDK examples use customised visualisations in this way.
 As with the default visualisations any custom visualisation must define the following function prototypes defined in the automatically generated simulation header.